GeorgeMac/rate/README.md

 #### 1. Multiple cooperating proxy rate-limiters obtaining tokens (as keys) from [etcd](https://github.com/etcd-io/etcd).

-Why?
+##### Why?

-- Distributed, fast, key-value store.
-- Simple API with useful concurrency features like atomic operations on keys, micro-transactions and TTLs.

-Downsides?

-- requires persistence
+- Makes configuration, scale and reaction to failures automatic for the proxy service.
+Cooperation with a shared bucket implemented within etcd means a lot of coordination happens using etcd primitives like TTLs on keys and micro-transactions.

+##### Downsides and Complexities

+- Requires deploying and managing an etcd cluster.
+- Adds complexity in the form of a cooperation algorithm using etcd primitives.
+- A strategy for iterating on this cooperation algorithm would ideally need to be planned.
+How does we make changes to this?
+For example, do we need to version the keyspace?
+- Adds overhead in the form of finding consensus between replicas for each request.
+Hard to estimate how much at this stage though easily measured.

-How?
+##### How?

-a.
-A count is made within etcd for all keys with the prefix of the current request `path` and the version of the response is noted (etcd keys and prefixes are versioned).
+1. A count is made within etcd for all keys with the prefix of the current request `path` and the version of the response is noted (etcd keys and prefixes are versioned).

-b.
-Given the number of prefixes is equal to or exeeds the current configured limit then sleep until the next minute.
+2. Given the number of keys with prefix `path` is equal to or exeeds the current configured limit then sleep until the next minute.

-c.
-Every request attempts to create a single key comprising of the `path` being requested concatenated onto a unique `requested ID` with a TTL rounding up to the next minute.
+3. Every request attempts to create a single key comprising of the `path` being requested concatenated onto a unique `requested ID` with a TTL rounding up to the next minute.

-d.
-This insert attempt is made with the predicate that the version of the `path` prefix has not changed since it was first retrieved.
-This ensures the number of requests for the path has not changed since first counting the number of requestions.
+4. This insert attempt is made with the predicate that the version of the `path` prefix has not changed since it was first retrieved.
+This ensures the number of requests for the path has not changed since counting the number of requestions.

-e.
-If unsuccessful (the count has changed) then return to step a.
+5. If unsuccessful (the count has changed) then return to step 1.

-f.
-Otherwise, the key is created and the request can be performed.
+6. Otherwise, the key is created and the request can be performed.

-g.
-Once the request finishes revoke the lease and delete the key if still alive.
+7. Once the request finishes revoke the lease and delete the key if still alive.

 #### 2. Round robin-load balanced set of rate limiters which each enforce `global limit / number of replicas` requests per distinct resource.

-Why?
+##### Why?

-- requires no shared persistence layer
+- Requires no shared persistence layer.
-- simpler strategy for managing limits in memory
+- Simpler strategy for managing limits in process.
+- Requires no consensus with external actors, likely leading to more performance (hypothesis).

-How?
+##### How?

-a.
-Implement simple semaphore using channel of structs (token bucket algorithm).
+1. Implement simple semaphore using channel of structs (token bucket algorithm).

-b.
-Have each request fetch or create a semaphore from a map keyed by request path.
+2. Have each request fetch or create a semaphore from a map keyed by request path.
 And block until a "token" (empty struct) can be claimed from the semaphore.

-c.
-Once claimed perform the request and return the token once the request is finished or we reach the next interval.
+3. Once claimed perform the request and return the token once the request is finished or we reach the next interval.

-d. deploy n services behind a load balancer using a round robin strategy.
+4. deploy n services behind a load balancer using a round robin strategy.

-e. configure each instance to limit number of requests to globally configured limit (default 100) / number of replicas.
+5. configure each instance to limit number of requests to globally configured limit (default 100) / number of replicas.

-Downsides?

-- Configuration complexity

-How do you scale? or react to failure in a sibling replica?
-How does the change get rebalanced?
+##### Downsides / Complexities

+Scaling and reacting to failure won't come for free.
+External mechanisms are required to identify and react to these situations, in order to re-balance limits and apply new configuration.

+To support this, complexity may need to be introduced into the deployment strategy or in the token leasing implementation.
+For example, exposing a configuration endpoint on the rate limiters to change the limit and react to this inflight.
+In this situation we might want to loosen the constraints on the global inflight limit (e.g. sometimes the limit globally might let through just over 100 requests) in order to simplify strategy and find eventual consistency.

-Stretch Goals
+##### Stretch Goals

-a.
-Implement an expiration mechanism for keys which are not being fetched.
+1. Implement an expiration mechanism for keys which are not being fetched.
 Perhaps using an LFU or LRU structure over a map?